standard-crypto/farcaster-js/packages/farcaster-js-hub-rest/CONTRIBUTING.md

 ## Changes to OpenAPI Schema

-This package is largely a convenience wrapper on top of the `openapi-generator` output for the hub REST API [OpenAPI spec](./src/openapi/spec.yaml).
+This package is mostly just a convenience wrapper on top of the `openapi-generator` output for the hub REST API [OpenAPI spec](./src/openapi/spec.yaml).

 Feel free to make any changes to the spec, then `yarn generate` to produce the new code.